KarthikRommula/Tinkr/README.md

 # SafeGram Backend

 SafeGram is a secure image sharing platform with advanced AI-powered content moderation to detect and filter deepfake and NSFW content.
+The platform uses state-of-the-art deep learning models to ensure all shared content is authentic and appropriate.

 ## Features

 ### AI Models
-- **Improved Deepfake Detection**: Using transfer learning with EfficientNetB0
+- **Improved Deepfake Detection**: Using transfer learning with EfficientNetB0 to identify manipulated facial images with high accuracy
-- **Improved NSFW Detection**: Using transfer learning with MobileNetV2
+- **Improved NSFW Detection**: Using transfer learning with MobileNetV2 for efficient and accurate inappropriate content filtering
-- **Model Training**: Support for training models on custom datasets
+- **Custom Model Training**: Support for training models on your own datasets with flexible configuration options
-- **Comprehensive Testing**: Enhanced test suite with visualization and reporting
+- **Comprehensive Testing**: Enhanced test suite with visualization, reporting, and performance metrics

+### Performance
+- **Fast Processing**: Optimized inference for quick content moderation (typically <3s per image)
+- **Confidence Scoring**: Detailed confidence metrics for both deepfake and NSFW detection
+- **Threshold Tuning**: Configurable sensitivity thresholds to balance safety and usability

-### Security Enhancements
+### Additional Features
-- **Rate Limiting**: Prevents brute force attacks and API abuse
-- **Security Headers**: Protects against common web vulnerabilities
-- **Input Validation**: Prevents injection attacks and validates user input
-- **Logging**: Comprehensive request and error logging
+- **Comprehensive Logging**: Detailed request and error logging for monitoring and debugging
+- **Error Handling**: Robust error handling with informative messages

 ## Getting Started